IBM/cos-trigger-functions/README.md

     ```

 ### Bind Service Credentials to the Created Cloud Object Storage Package
 1. The deploy command created a package for you called `cloud-object-storage`.
 This package contains some useful cloud functions for interacting with cloud object storage.
-Lets update the package with your endpoint information.
+Let's update the package with your endpoint information.
     ```
     ibmcloud fn package update cloud-object-storage --param endpoint $ENDPOINT
     ```